Updated March 31, 2026

 - Commercial auto minimum liability in Illinois is $25,000/$50,000/$20,000, so insured vehicles used for painting jobs should be reviewed against those limits.

-- Illinois requires businesses to maintain proof of general liability coverage for most commercial leases, so a painting contractor certificate of insurance is often needed before work starts.
+- Most commercial leases in Illinois require proof of general liability coverage, so a painting contractor certificate of insurance is often needed before work starts.

 - The Illinois Department of Insurance regulates the market, so policy forms, endorsements, and proof-of-insurance requests should be matched to the carrier's Illinois filing process.